 Compensation earnable for a school year is the weighted average of the amount that you would have been paid if you had worked in each of your assignments on a full-time basis, which is also known as the annualized pay rate, plus any remuneration in addition to salary.
 Your compensation earnable is determined by dividing the total amount of salary earnings for which contributions are credited to your Defined Benefit account by the sum of the total amount of service credit earned during the school year and adding any remuneration in addition to salary.

 If you have earned creditable compensation at multiple pay rates during a school year and your service credit at the highest pay rate is at least equal to 90% of a school year, then your compensation earnable will be based on your highest pay rate.

 To determine the average annual compensation earnable for final compensation purposes, your highest compensation earnable is pro-rated for years in which you did not complete the school term.

-For example, if you terminate employment in December and retire in January in the middle of the school term, CalSTRS will determine 12 months of average annual compensation earnable by combining one half of your compensation earnable for the 6 months of the year of your retirement with one half of the previous year’s compensation earnable for the previous 6 months.
+For example, if you terminate employment in December and retire in January in the middle of the school term, CalSTRS will determine 12 months of highest average annual compensation earnable by combining one half of your compensation earnable for the 6 months of the year of your retirement with one half of the previous year’s compensation earnable for the previous 6 months.

-Your compensation earnable may also be limited by federal or state law.
+Your compensation may also be limited by federal or state law.
 Compensation in excess of these limits is not considered creditable compensation.
 As a result, CalSTRS will not collect any contributions on excess amounts.

 Internal Revenue Code section 401(a)(17) limits the compensation that can be used to calculate defined benefit pensions for anyone who became a member of a government pension plan, including CalSTRS, on or after July 1, 1996.
-For fiscal year 2018–19, the IRC 401(a)(17) compensation limit is $275,000.

 Current and previous compensation limits: